payprop/image-magick-safer/README.md

 magic byte check to the `Read` method to check the file MIME type using [File::LibMagic](https://metacpan.org/pod/File::LibMagic).
 If a file looks questionable then it will prevent the file being passed to the real Image::Magick::Read method and return an error.
+If a file cannot be opened, because it does not exist or it is prefixed with a pipe, an error will also be returned.

 You can replace any calls to `Image::Magick` with `Image::Magick::Safer` and the functionality will be retained with the added Read protection.
 The